 Let’s talk about guinea pig breeds today.
 Guinea pigs also known as Cavy are a very popular pocket pet, that originated in South America.
 They have been domesticated from the 16th century in Europe and most parts of America and gradually other continents.
 The main reason for their fame or demand is that they are very friendly, small extremely adorable, easy to handle, and require relatively less maintenance and care.

-Guinea pigs are herbivores (plant eating).
-They have been bred by scientists and breeders over the years and have created many types of Guinea Pigs breeds, these guinea pig breeds vary basically in their fur type, size and color and their behavior in most cases remains the same.
+Guinea pigs are herbivores (plant-eating).
+They have been bred by scientists and breeders over the years and have created many types of Guinea pig breeds, These guinea pig breeds vary basically in their fur type, size, and color and their behavior in most cases remains the same.

 Guinea pigs are so adorable pet and lovely and their amazing varieties will surely make it hard for you to choose any one particular breed.

 So, the most common guinea pig breeds are as follows:

 White Crested guinea pigs are named because of the “crown” like a crest on its head, this breed is almost similar to the American guinea pig in shape, size, and color.
 So they can be only spotted or differentiated by the white crest on its head.
 The White Crested comes in a range of coat types, such as brindle, roan, and agouti.

 They are really calm and gentle and easily associate with other breeds and become very friendly with people.
 They are easy to take care of and do not require much grooming.
 But another factor is that they are not as common as the American breed you need to really look over places if you actually want one.

 If you want a show stopper or Princess Diana-like exotic and elegant guinea pig, Texel guinea pig is that grade breed.
 They are extremely graceful and friendly.
 Unlike other guinea pig breeds, this breed requires the most effort in maintenance which starts from its beautiful locks and curls of hair all over its body.